AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 We work with curated resources, most of which are publicly available.

-However, the backbone is the book: [*Build a Large Language Model From Scratch*, by Sebastian Raschka](https://www.manning.com/books/build-a-large-language-model-from-scratch), and the accompanying [Github repo](https://github.com/rasbt/LLMs-from-scratch)
+However, the backbone is the book: [*Build a Large Language Model From Scratch*, by Sebastian Raschka](https://www.manning.com/books/build-a-large-language-model-from-scratch), and the accompanying [Github repo](https://github.com/rasbt/LLMs-from-scratch).
+It's recommended that you get a copy for yourself.

 The first 3 months have optional materials allowing for everyone to acquire the fundamental knowledge required to build LLMs.